shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-03-check-account.md

 ```

 **What happened in the code above?**
-* First, we create an `Account` object.
+* First, we create an `Account` object from the `freeAccountId` being passed in the request body.
-* Next, we query the `state` of this object if it's failed then the account doesn't exist.
+* Next, we query the state of this object with the `state()` method:
+  * If it returns `true`, the account exists and we will return a `false` value to the client-side - indicating that the name is unavailable.
+  * If `state()` returns `false`, the account doesn't exist - so we pass a `true` value back to the client-side, indicating that the name is available.
+Phew!
+Little bit of programming logic there.

 ------------------------